Profile

 Related Tags

-Tampa Bay Buccaneers (NFL): Pirate theme sports team connection.
-(In the case both teams shared their nickname "Bucs or Buccos")
+Tampa Bay Buccaneers & Las Vegas Raiders (NFL): Pirate themed team connection. (and uniquely, the Pirates and Buccaneers shared their nickname "Bucs or Buccos").

 Pittsburgh Steelers (NFL)